 One way to generate a unique name is to combine two words.
 KICKSTART, which builds moral character in youth through martial arts, suggests its mission in a concise, emotionally upbeat moniker that combines two generic words.

-MercyCorps, a website dedicated to the spread of more open markets and the global fight against poverty, fuses common words in a new way to create a powerful name, but unfortunately suggests a different mission.
+MercyCorps, a website dedicated to the spread of more open markets and the global fight against poverty, fuses common words in a new way to create a powerful name, but unfortunately, it suggests a different mission.

 To truly achieve a unique name, you can concoct a word.
 George Eastman’s camera company created the word Kodak because it had hard Ks to start and finish the word, making the name sound modern.
 This unusual construction creates uniqueness and consequently aids memory.